What is special about apprenticeships standards?

-The new apprentice standards have been brought into place to ensure that they are completely employer led, being designed by Trailblazer groups to meet not only the needs of the employer, but also the needs of the sector and the wider economy.
+The apprentice standards have been brought into place to ensure that they are completely employer led, being designed by Trailblazer groups to meet not only the needs of the employer, but also the needs of the specific industries and the wider economy.
+The aims are to:

 What is a Trailblazer?

 A Trailblazer is a group of employers developing apprenticeships standards specific to job roles in their sector.
-These standards will be completely new, for job roles which have never had an apprenticeship programme, or will replace existing programmes for other job roles.
+These standards are for job roles which have never had an apprenticeship programme, or that will replace existing programmes for other job roles.

-Overall, the approved standard will serve as a written document that outlines the knowledge, skills and behaviours required of the apprentice in order to do their chosen job once the apprenticeship has been completed.
+Overall, the standard serves as a written document that outlines the knowledge, skills and behaviours required of the apprentice in order to do their chosen job once the apprenticeship has been completed.

 What do all standards have in common?